Why Some Kids Aren’t Ready for a Smartphone (and What to Do Instead)

 Does my child have the emotional maturity to handle what this device will expose them to?

-Think about things like:
+That includes things like:

-• How they handle disappointment (Do they shut down or lashing out?)
+• How they handle disappointment or frustration

 • Whether they can ask for help when something feels confusing or upsetting

-These are not just technology problems.
-They’re developmental challenges.
-And many 9, 10, or even 12-year-olds simply are not ready.
-Not because they’ve done anything wrong, but because their brains are still growing.
+And many 9, 10, or even 12-year-olds simply aren’t there yet.
+Not because they’ve done anything wrong, but because their brains are still developing.

 What Happens When We Skip the Prep Work